-Our volunteering award supports you to successfully manage volunteering independently; and develop your knowledge, skills and experiences which will contribute to your future employability and success upon graduation.
-Any volunteering you carry out will be accredited if you wish to gain accreditation, and will also appear on your HEAR (for more details please see What is a Higher Education Achievement Report?).
-You can receive a Newman Volunteering award for each separate volunteering placement you carry out during your time at Newman, if it meets certain criteria (see handbook for criteria).
+The Newman Volunteering Award supports you to successfully manage volunteering independently; and develop your knowledge, skills and experiences which will contribute to your future employability and success upon graduation.
+You can receive a Newman Volunteering award for each separate volunteering placement you carry out during your time at Newman, if it meets certain criteria (see handbook below for criteria).
 You can receive a Newman Bronze Volunteering Award for 20 hours, Newman Silver Volunteering Award for 50 hours, Newman Gold Volunteering Award for 100 hours or a Newman Platinum Volunteering Award for 200 hours.

 As a university, we recognise volunteering as: